12 Million Young Adults Live One Step Away from a Medical Bill Bigger Than Any Student Loan

-Over 12 million young adults go without health coverage.
-And this can translate into huge medical bills that take a bite out of your budget.
+- Over 12 million young adults go without health coverage and this can translate into huge medical bills that can take a bite out of your budget

-Consider what it costs to see a health care provider for routine exams when you don't have insurance:
+Consider what the approximate costs are to see a health care provider for routine exams when you don't have insurance:

 - Eye exam glasses: $250

 If you think these costs are high, consider that treating car accidents, broken limbs, serious illnesses, or other medical emergencies can cost tens of thousands of dollars.
 In fact, one in four Americans who files for bankruptcy cites unmanageable medical bills as the reason

 - Talk to your parents about their insurance: As a college student you were probably covered under your parents' plan, but most plans have a cut-off date so be sure to find out yours.